blazethablunt/VeroDesigner/README.md

 * **Update IDs** – Reassigns IDs to all schematic components (schematic page only)
 * **Update Vero** – Applies schematic changes to the existing Vero layout without generating a new layout
 * **Regenerate Layout** – Generates a completely new layout after major schematic changes

 ---

+## Project Management

+Projects can be saved and reopened later.

+You can also:

+* Give your circuit a name
+* Add a project description
+* Export PNG images from both the schematic editor and the generated Vero layout

+---